Lillard helps Blazers rally for a 112-106 win over Hawks

 PORTLAND, Ore.
 (AP) — Damian Lillard scored 36 points and the Portland Trail Blazers rebounded from a first-half deficit to beat the Atlanta Hawks 112-106 on Saturday night.

-Enes Kanter added 12 points and 15 rebounds for the Blazers, who have won five of their last six.
-But Portland got some bad news when guard CJ McCollum left the game at halftime because of a left foot sprain.
+Enes Kanter added 12 points, 15 rebounds and five blocks for the Blazers, who have won five of their last six.
+Guard CJ McCollum left the game at halftime because of a left foot sprain, but coach Terry Stotts said afterward that X-Rays had ruled out more serious injury.

+“I think we should be proud of ourselves and the effort that we had in the second half,” Lillard said. ”We know that first half wasn’t good enough.
+This was a game we had to have.”

 Trae Young had 26 points and 11 assists, while Clint Capela added 25 points and 15 rebounds for Atlanta, which was playing the second of a back-to-back following a 116-92 loss at Utah a night earlier.